 - No chance of over-fertilizing or wrong dosage

-- Can be used for Palm trees as well
+- It can be used for Palm trees as well

 - Created from natural ingredients